JabRef/user-documentation/en/SQLDatabase.md

 ## Try it out

-You can test the shared SQL database support by using <https://www.freemysqlhosting.net>.
+You can test the shared SQL database support by using <https://www.freemysqlhosting.net> for MySQL and <https://www.elephantsql.com/> for PostgreSQL.